Retiring Before 65

 Here are the basic criteria for eligibility for Early Retirement benefits:

-- At least 50 years old and less than 65 years old before the date of retirement
+- At least 50 and under 65 before the date of retirement

 - Enrolled in ASEBP benefits through your employer for at least the last five consecutive years before retirement

 - Remain a resident of Canada